pdol9/fractal_renderer/README.md

 # Fractal renderer

+## Current status
+-- Completed --

+## Description

-a single threaded application written in C. It generates following fractals using a simple graphics library Minilibx (X11 framework):
+This is a single threaded application written in C. It generates below listed fractals using a graphics library Minilibx, which provides a beginner-friendly C API to interact with the X11 system.
+Following fractals are available:
 - Mandelbrot set
 - Julia set
 - burning ship set